 Use travel booking management software that includes company policies so that employees can book what they want within your corporate travel policy.
 This saves time for everyone, plus travelers get the itinerary and accommodation they want.

 6. Put everything in one place

-There are a lot of details when it comes to planning a business trip, like travel time, arrival airports, hotel reservations, pick-up details for hotel transport, and more.
+There are a lot of details when it comes to company trip planning, like travel time, arrival airports, hotel reservations, pick-up details for hotel transport, and more.
 You should do your best to put everything in one place.
-When booking with one approved company travel management software, travelers can log in and see all of their upcoming itineraries.
+When booking with one approved travel management company, travelers can log in and see all of their upcoming itineraries.

 Most colleagues want everything to be digital, but if that’s not the case for your colleagues, then make a travel folder.
 In the travel folder, enclose the printed business travel itinerary and confirmation numbers along with envelopes for travel receipts and any important travel or business documents they’ll need at check-in and their destination.

 Also make sure to include details on how they’ll be reimbursed for expenses incurred during the business trip.
 This often involves keeping receipts, so it’s important to let employees know about the requirements upfront.
 Otherwise, they could return without the necessary articles to receive reimbursement—complicating the process for everyone involved.